 1) IMACROS FOR CHROME

-iMacros is one of the most downloaded and longest-running macro extensions on the Web Store.
+iMacros is one of the most downloaded and oldest macro extensions on the Web Store.
 The basic usage is dead simple, start by recording a new macro.

 Do what you want “as usual”, then just stop and save it – You can either save it to a file or even to the bookmarks for quick access.